top of page

 This mirrors legendary basketball coach Don Meyer’s framework that I love regarding the difference between AA, AB, and BA athletes (Attitude and Ability).

-Clear’s point, and Meyer’s point, is the same: your genes give you your baseline, but your habits dictate your actualized ceiling.
-You don't get to choose your starting line, but you have absolute control over whether you put in the walk, walk, walk to reach the finish.
+Clear’s point, and Meyer’s point, is the same: your genes give you your baseline, but your habits dictate your actual ceiling.
+You don't get to choose your starting line, but you have absolute control over whether you put in the work to reach the finish.